AriqFaridzki/Intel-Berkley-lab-analysis/README.md

 # Intel Lab Data Analysis Project

 ## Overview
 Hello There!
-This project is my midterm exam where I analyzed a dataset provided by the Intel Berkeley Research lab.
-The dataset had information from 54 sensors that collected data between February 28th and April 5th, 2004.
+In this project, I analyzed a dataset provided by the Intel Berkeley Research lab.
+The dataset collected information from 54 sensors between February 28th and April 5th, 2004.

 ## Dataset